ArifPeycal/Wargames2023/See You/README.md

 ## Challenge Overview

 We were give `artifact.pcapng` to analyze.
-Upon inspection, we can see a huge percentage of `TCP/TLS` packets with some `HTTP` packets.
+Upon inspection, we can see a huge percentage of `TLS` packets with some `HTTP` packets.
 From my previous experience, we need to have secret master key in order to decrypt TLS traffic.
-Since the challenge didnt give that file, so the solution most probably not related to `TCP`.
+Since the challenge didnt give that file, so the solution most probably not related to `HTTP` since the content would probably be encrypted.

 ![image](https://github.com/user-attachments/assets/1012ece3-5a8b-4adc-bebe-f7c9d5d9014f)